-Evelyn Murphy, President
+Evelyn Murphy, Founder and President

 "As the first woman ever elected to a statewide office in MA, I understand how hard women still have to work to achieve equality.
 Despite Massachusetts 'liberal' image, prior to me, no woman had ever served as Governor, Lt.
 Governor, Secretary of State, Attorney General, Auditor, Treasurer or US Senator.
 In politics, at work, in society, and in our communities, we still have much to do, and being paid what we are worth is fundamental to equality."

 Prior to elected office, Dr. Murphy served as Secretary of Environmental Affairs for the Commonwealth of Massachusetts and Secretary of Economic Affairs.